mattzipan/daily-dev-tips/src/pages/posts/javascript-proxy-the-fetch-api.md

 </p>
 <script async defer src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-## The background worker example
+## Fetch with a service worker in the background

-I described a background worker example for an extension, and we mock the fetch request to send all requests it receives via the browser runtime messages.
+I described a background service worker for the Chrome extension example.

+Here we mock the fetch request to send all requests it receives via the browser runtime messages.

 The code looks like this: